The iOS 13.4.1 update is a small point upgrade, but it could take quite a bit of time to install on your iPhone.

 If you’ve prepared yourself and your device for the move and you’re on a fast Wi-Fi connection, it should take less than 15 minutes to complete.

-Before you start the download make sure you’re prepared.
+Before you start the iOS 13.4.1 download make sure you’re prepared.

 If you don’t know how to properly prepare, have a look at our pre-installation guide.
 It’ll walk you through the most important steps to take before you hit download.

-You should be able to get through these steps in 30 minutes, but it all depends on your skill level and the current state of your phone.
+You should be able to get through these steps in 30 minutes or less, but it all depends on your skill level and the current state of your phone.

 You don’t need to follow every single step in the guide, but at the very least you’ll want to make sure your data is backed up.
 Data loss issues are pretty rare, but if you store sensitive data (photos, videos, etc) on your device, it’s better to be safe than sorry.

 Once you’ve handled that, it’s time to start the download process.

 Again, the exact size of your iOS 13.4.1 download will depend on your device and the version of iOS it’s currently running.